Seeing the hunt through a feral cat’s eyes: why mammals are most at risk

 Arid Recovery

-Feral cats have been implicated in the extinction of more than 22 Australian mammal species, and the decline of many more (add reference link).
+Feral cats have been implicated in the extinction of more than 22 Australian mammal species, and the decline of many more.
 But why are mammals hit so much harder than reptiles, birds, or insects?

-New research from Arid Recovery ecologist using video cameras on feral cats (essentially go-pros attached to the collars) has provided a rare predator’s-eye view of how cats hunt.
-Researchers fitted 36 feral cats with video and tracking collars, captured 188 hours of footage.
-Video showed 169 hunting attempts, with 68 successful kills.
-Cats were largely inactive during the day, spending around 60% of their time asleep or stationary, with most hunting occurring at night.
+New research from Arid Recovery has provided a rare cat’s-eye view of how feral cats hunt in the wild.
+By fitting 36 feral cats with video and tracking collars, researchers captured 188 hours of footage, offering a glimpse into their daily lives.
+The footage recorded 169 hunting attempts, with cats making a successful kill in 68 cases.
+The videos revealed that cats spent much of the day resting, with around 60% of their time asleep or stationary and most hunting activity occurring at night.

 When cats were active, they averaged around 1.2 kills per hour.
-When scaled across a full day, that equates to an estimated 12 animals killed per cat per day.
+Scaled across a full 24-hour period, that equates to an estimated 12 animals killed per cat per day.

 Prey included: